walkerstack/Sluice/README.md

 }
 ```

-Haiflow POSTs the event payload to each URL:
+The event payload POSTed to each URL:

 ```json
 {